kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/applications.rst

 Entropy And Classification Accuracy
 ***********************************

-First, we want to calculate the best accuracy that can be achieved by predicting an outcome of a discrete distribution taking :math:`q` distinct values, and that has the same entropy :math:`h(\mathbb{P})`.
+First, we want to calculate the best accuracy that can be achieved by predicting an outcome of a discrete distribution taking :math:`q` distinct values, and that has entropy :math:`h(\mathbb{P})`.

 We denote :math:`\pi_1, \dots, \pi_q` the probability masses sorted in decreasing order.
 Faced with predicting an outcome of :math:`\mathbb{P}`, the best strategy is to always predict the most likely outcome.
 This strategy has accuracy (a.k.a. probability of being correct) :math:`\mathcal{A}(\mathbb{P}) := \underset{i \in [1..q]}{\max} \pi_i = \pi_1`.